About Stagger

 Support

-A decent night of shut-eye can be hard to come by.
+A good night’s sleep can be hard to come by.
 With sleep rating highly on the pyramid of health alongside nutrition and exercise, disrupted sleeping patterns can negatively impact your hormones, brain function and physical performance.
 So, if for whatever reason you’re struggling to hit the Z’s for the recommended 7-9 hours, take some time now to learn how you can get a better night’s sleep.

 Increase bright light exposure during the day